jbschooley/blog/_posts/2023-02-28-hacking-my-cars-climate-controls-part-2.md

 #### Step 7: Flash the Arduino

 Clone [jbschooley/ToyotaLinInterceptor](https://github.com/jbschooley/ToyotaLinInterceptor) and push it to your Arduino.
-I use IntelliJ IDEA with the PlatformIO plugin.
+I use CLion with the [PlatformIO](https://docs.platformio.org/en/latest/integration/ide/clion.html#installation) plugin.
 You may be able to use another IDE, but I haven’t tried it.

 #### Step 8: Plug it in and test it!